mahmod-elgendy/Business-Analysis-Machine-Learning/README.md

 - Improve code structure and efficiency.

 ## Contributing
-Since this is a Alpha  version, any contributions to improve functionality, accuracy, and performance are welcome!
+Since this is a Pre-Alpha  version, any contributions to improve functionality, accuracy, and performance are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

 ## Files
 - `training.csv` – Contains sales and stock data for analysis.